torrejonv/teranode/docs/howto/miners/docker/minersHowToInstallation.md

 Additional Notes:

 - The `data` directory will contain persistent data.
+This includes blockchain data and other persistent storage required by the Teranode components.
+By default, Docker Compose is configured to mount these directories into the respective containers, ensuring that data persists across restarts and container recreation.
 Ensure regular backups.
 - Under no circumstances should you use this `docker compose` approach for production usage.
 - Please discuss with the Teranode support team for advanced configuration options and optimizations not covered in the present document.

 ## Reference - Settings